aitorfernandez/roshambo/README.md

 make env
 ```

-`make env` command will look for a file `.env.dev.redis` in the root of the project.
-An example of config file is:
+`make env` command will look for a file `.env.dev.redis` in the root project.
+An example for a config file is:

 ```
 HSET app env "dev"